OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Edition/Edition.md

 - Source: BIBFRAME “[Edition statement](https://id.loc.gov/ontologies/bibframe.html#p_editionStatement){:target="_blank"}\.”

-**Rule:** Transcribe the edition statement.
-If a resource does not bear an edition statement but is known to be a distinct edition, record it and add a note for justification.
+**Rule:** Transcribe the Edition statement.
+If a resource does not bear an Edition statement but is known to be a distinct edition, record it and add a note for justification.
 Edition information may be found on an outside source, such as the publisher's website or catalog.

 **MARC field:** [250](https://www.loc.gov/marc/bibliographic/bd250.html){:target="_blank"} \$a